Spells (novel): Plot summary

 Later, Laurel is packing to go home and shows Katya a photo of her and David.
 Katya mistakes David for an Unseelie faerie, but Laurel tells her he is a human, and that he loves her.
 Katya warns her that relationships between humans and faeries never end well—such as King Arthur and Guinevere.
 Jamison arrives to escort Laurel to the gate and tells her that Yeardley is very pleased by her progress.
 He adds that the activity of the trolls around the gate means Laurel will have to take a more active role in defending it, and she must be especially careful after sundown.
 Back home, Laurel worries that she'll never be able to catch up to her faerie peers, and David comforts her.
 He catches her up on everything that's happened whilst she was in Avalon; her mother's new apothecary store has opened (bought with the money from Jamison's diamond) and Chelsea is dating another student named Ryan.
 Laurel's father has taken the news about her being a faerie very well, but her mother has become distant.
-Laurel is unbothered by the demands of her human school after how intensive the Academy was, and tries to reconnect with her mother.
+Laurel is unbothered by the demands of her human school after how intensive the academy was, and tries to reconnect with her mother.
 It goes well until Laurel, forgetting that she is a plant and humans are animals, gives incorrect recommendations to a customer at the apothecary store, which sparks an argument between her and her mother about how they don't talk anymore.

 Fall arrives and Laurel blossoms.
 Chelsea asks Laurel what she wants to do after graduating, and invites Laurel and David to a house party Ryan is throwing the following week.
 They enjoy themselves, but Laurel spots a troll and abruptly realises that she is out very late past sundown; the perfect time for Barnes to attack her.
 She leaves with David, yelling to attract the trolls away from the party, then drive off.
-They're caught, with one of the trolls ripping out several of Laurel's petals, but are saved by a woman called Klea Wilson.
+They are caught, with one of the trolls ripping out several of Laurel's petals, but are saved by a woman called Klea Wilson.
 Laurel and David pretend not to know what the trolls really were, and Klea tells them she has been hunting Barnes.
 She offers them both bodyguards, but Laurel refuses, worrying they might discover the sentries guarding her or the gate.
 Klea also gives David a gun, which Laurel is displeased by.